marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

     javac -version

 You should see Java 1.8.0, the version you have just downloaded.
 If not, you had a previous version.
 Proceed with the following steps to fix it:

-Run
+Run the following:

       /usr/libexec/java_home -V

 Check the versions and run: